Virginia Court Records

 What Are Felony Traffic Violations in Virginia?

 A repeated traffic offender is regarded as a habitual offender by the Virginia Department of Motor Vehicles if the trespasser has received three significant convictions or 12 minor convictions within ten years.
-Driving after being declared a habitual offender is a punishable offense, and further convictions will be treated as felonies, which will attract one-year incarceration.
+Driving after being declared a habitual offender is a punishable offense, and further convictions may be treated as felonies, with up to one year of incarceration.
 The degree of felonies in Virginia is represented in a six-class system:

-• Class 3 felony carries possible sentencing of 10 to 20 years with the additional payment of a maximum fine of $100,000.
+- Class 3 felony carries a possible sentencing of 10 to 20 years with the additional payment of a maximum fine of $100,000.

 Examples of Felony Traffic Violations in Virginia?